Clinton-Davis/focus_fitness/README.md

 - Here you can change your user password.
 - You can change or add your delivery details.
-- All see that subscription level you are at,   It the user is a top-level subscription, (Pro)  you are able to see when the next payment is   was and is due.
+- All see that subscription level you are at,   It the user is a top-level subscription, (Pro)  you are able to see when the next payment is due.

 **My Blogs**